-- (1) See Note 14.
-"Commitments and Contingencies" to our consolidated financial statements for discussion of our legal proceedings. - (2) See Note 10.
-"Derivative Financial Instruments" to our consolidated financial statements for discussion of our derivative instruments. - (3) See Note 11.
+(1) See Note 14.
+"Commitments and Contingencies" to our consolidated financial statements for discussion of our legal proceedings.

+- (3) See Note 11.
 "Leases" to our consolidated financial statements for discussion of our lease arrangements. - (4) See Note 14.
 "Commitments and Contingencies" to our consolidated financial statements for discussion of our contingent consideration arrangements.